clastix/kamaji/docs/content/guides/certs-lifecycle.md

 ## Certificate Authority rotation

-Kamaji is also taking care of your tenant clusters Certificate Authority.
+Kamaji is also taking care of your Tenant Clusters Certificate Authority.

 This can be rotated manually by deleting the following secret.